I love my Copic markers.

-With all the different kind of markers available, let’s take a closer look at what makes Prismacolor art markers special compared to other markers.
+Let’s take a closer look at what makes Prismacolor markers special compared to other art markers:

 - Wide Color Range: the Prismacolor markers are available in 200 different colors.
 This means you will probably be able to find every color you want, or easily find two markers that can be blend together to obtain the right color

-- Easily Blended: the ability to blend two different colors together is crucial for any art marker.
+- Blends Easily: the ability to blend two different colors together is crucial for any art marker.
 Since Prismacolor premier markers are alcohol based, it is easy to combine colors and rewet them later using rubbing alcohol or a colorless blender marker.